mathjax/MathJax-docs/options/input/tex.rst

    in the document that would affect those links.
 You can set this value by hand if MathJax doesn't produce the correct link.

+.. _tex-formatError:
+.. describe:: formatError: (jax, err) => jax.formatError(err)

+   This is a function that is called when the TeX input jax reports a syntax or other error in the TeX that it is processing.
+The default is to generate an ``<merror>`` MathML element with the message indicating the error that occurred.
+You can override the function to perform other tasks, like recording the message, or replacing the message with an alternative message.

 The remaining options are described in the :ref:`input-common-options` section.